AdobeDocs/aep-mobile-sdkdocs/src/pages/home/base/mobile-core/lifecycle/behavior-reference.md

 1. ...
 2. Start
 3. *App backgrounded* (missing pause) + optionally: *Session timeout window passes*
-4. Start <- NOT a crash nor a new session, treated as a start after start - emits lifecycle metrics and does not update the start timestamp in persistence
+4. Start <- **Not** a crash nor a new session, treated as a start after start - emits lifecycle metrics and does not update the start timestamp in persistence

 **Missing start** - extended session length error